The Truth About CBN – Cannabinol

-Twenty-four years later, in 1964, Yechiel Gaoni and Raphael Mechoulam isolated THC and realized that its aged counterpart, CBN, had no psychoactive effects.
-This non-intoxicating compound was more than just a useless byproduct of stale weed, but a valuable cannabinoid that held many benefits.
+Twenty-four years later, in 1964, Yechiel Gaoni and Raphael Mechoulam isolated THC and realized that its aged counterpart, CBN (cannabinol), had no psychoactive effects.
+This mildly-intoxicating compound was more than just a useless byproduct of stale weed, but a valuable cannabinoid that held many benefits.

-So What Exactly Is Cannabinol (CBN)?
+What Exactly Is Cannabinol (CBN)?

 Most CBN products aren’t actually harvested or aged at all.
 They never grew from the earth or sat around for years in a barrel.
 Since naturally produced CBN is on a tiny scale, it isn’t practical for pharmaceutical use.
 Like CBD, CBN products use biosynthesis or chemical synthesis to reproduce the cannabinoid in a lab where it can be mass produced.
-These products are all over the market, but most do not contain only CBN.
+These products are all over the market, but most do not contain only the CBN cannabinoid.
 In order to understand why, you must know how CBN works.

 This study discovered that CBN releases neuropeptides from sensory nerves to relieve pain.
 Unlike its fellow cannabinoids, cannabinol does not work off of CB1 and CB2 receptors.
 When paired with others that do, the combined effect can be dramatic.
 The result of cannabis’s pain relief is not only analgesic but anti-inflammatory.
 It reaches the source of the pain and works to reduce the inflammation that causes it.

 Some people like to lose weight and eat less.
-CBN is not for those people.
+The CBN cannabinoid is not for those people.
 Just like its predecessor THC, CBN has demonstrated the ability to whet the appetite well.
 A study in 2012 conducted an experiment with lab mice to prove this theory.
 With their research, they determined that CBD reduced hunger while CBN increased it substantially.